Boundedness of Journ\'{e} operators with matrix weights: Abstract

 \section{Abstract}

 We develop a biparameter theory for matrix weights and provide various biparameter matrix-weighted bounds for \jr operators as well as other central operators under the assumption of the product matrix Muckenhoupt condition.
 In particular, we provide a complete theory for biparameter \jr operator bounds on matrix-weighted $L^2$ spaces.
 We also achieve bounds in the general case of matrix-weighted $L^p$ spaces, for $1 < p < \infty$ for paraproduct-free \jr operators.
-We use two different methods: direct estimates using matrix-weighted square functions and a sparse domination technique in terms of square functions.
-Finally, we expose an open problem involving a matrix-weighted Fefferman Stein inequality, on which our methods rely in the general setting of matrix-weighted bounds for arbitrary \jr operators and $p \neq 2.$\\ \textsc{MSC 2010.} \textit{Primary:} 42B20. \textit{Secondary:} 42B25, 42B15.\\ \textsc{Keywords.} \jr operators, matrix weights, biparameter weighted estimates, sparse domination.
+Finally, we expose an open problem involving a matrix-weighted Fefferman--Stein inequality, on which our methods rely in the general setting of matrix-weighted bounds for arbitrary \jr operators and $p \neq 2.$\\ \textsc{MSC 2020.} \textit{Primary:} 42B20. \textit{Secondary:} 42B25, 42B15.\\ \textsc{Keywords.} \jr operators, matrix weights, biparameter weighted estimates, sparse domination.